SaaS referral program

 https://beyondlabs.io/blogs/why-so-many-ai-saas-projects-fail

-Your reward should align with your business model:
+Referral incentives should also align with your roadmap and overall business goals.

 https://beyondlabs.io/blogs/how-to-plan-and-prioritize-features-in-your-product-roadmap